ungodlyjojo/audio-link-to-mp3/README.md

-# yt-2-mp3
+# ditto

 ## URL:

 ## Description
-A simple web application that will allows users to download and store music.
-Musics users download will be store in the local storage.
+A simple web application that will allows users to download and store music locally using a URL from YouTube.
 ## User Story
 ```
 - As A user
-- I Want to search a song through the app
+- I Want to covert a YouTube URL to an MP3 file
-- And have the option to download and
+- And have the option to download
-- Store it in the app
+- Store it locally
 ```

 ## Acceptance Criteria